 My last sports psychology article covered 21 strategies that you can apply to improve your sporting performance.
 If you struggle to cope with adversity, remain free from worry, tend not to peak under pressure, get offended by what your coaches say to you, or struggle to focus as much as you would like to, I highly recommend checking that article out first.

-One question that I had when I shared these skills with the Vanuatu Women’s Beach Volleyball Squad was “What skills do I try to learn first?‘ Another question was “When exactly do I try to apply them?”
+When I shared these skills with the Vanuatu Women’s Beach Volleyball Squad, one question that I had was, “What skills do I try to learn first?’
+Another question was, “When exactly do I try to apply them?”
 These are both great questions, as I don’t want anyone to overthink what they are doing too much, especially during a significant competition.

 This article and the next one will try to answer both of those questions.
-Firstly, if you already cope well with adversity or peak under pressure every time, don’t even bother trying to learn new skills.
-Just keep doing what you are already doing, because it is working.
-If you have poor concentration and goal setting skills, however, then do focus on learning the strategies that I have recommended and see if they work for you.
+Firstly, if you already cope well with adversity or peak under pressure every time, don’t even bother learning new skills.
+Just keep doing what you are already doing because it is working.
+However, if you have poor concentration and goal setting skills, do focus on learning the strategies that I have recommended and see if they work for you.

-Now onto when to apply these skills.
-Below is a checklist that I have created to see if you are already doing everything that you need to do for optimal performance.
+Now on when to apply these skills.
+Below is a checklist that I have created to see if you are already doing everything you need to do for optimal performance.
 This article goes into training for an upcoming event and before the competition.
-The next blog post will cover what is helpful to know how to do both during competition and afterwards.
+The next blog post will cover what is helpful to know during competition and afterwards.

 Training for an Upcoming Event